By Geoffrey C Porter

 I ran through our little town.
 A national park bordered the other side, and on the other side of that, another town, another county.
 If I could make it through the park, avoid bears, I’d be golden.

-I took a leak and realized a thing I forgot was toilet paper.
+I took a leak and realized I forgot toilet paper.
 Screw it, I needed to poop, and I did.

 I got my bearings and ran.
 Almost stepped on a damn rattler too, but the thing paid me no mind.
 I didn’t stop running.
 Free at last.
 I had no plan, but I knew there had to be something better out there somewhere.